microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 ```

 Depending on how restrictive your query is, or the general availability of
-a dataset in a certain area, they may be "gaps" in the map layer.
+a dataset in a certain area, there may be "gaps" in the map layer.
 Since this is
 a mosaicked view, that is expected.
 Similarly, for imagery datasets, the images
 stitched together may be from different days, under different weather
 conditions, and won't necessarily be a seamless mosaic.